 "It’s become a phenomenon, though, and we’re seeing changes to the style," says interior designer Michael Del Piero.
 "The materials have evolved (less shiplap, perhaps) and the style itself feels much broader."

-You'll find that farmhouse-inspired interiors today embrace a touch more color, often updating the signature white shiplap walls with a bold shade, or pulling together farmhouse living rooms with upmarket furniture.
+You'll find that farmhouse-inspired interiors today embrace a touch more color, often updating the signature white shiplap walls with a bold shade, or pulling together farmhouse living rooms with upmarket furniture and even a modern farmhouse fireplace.

 “I think that the evolution of the ‘farmhouse style’ has developed primarily through the process of modernization: the introduction of more refined details, newer materials, and contemporary comforts,” says Robert Stilin (opens in new tab).
 “Of course, in a modern farmhouse, all of these sophisticated touchstones are interacting with an architectural vernacular that enjoys a very storied past.
 So it’s really a play between the old and the new that has helped the Modern Farmhouse style mature into what it is now.”